TOPIC: (updated 11-21-2020)

-Submission: Program must be submitted online as a URL.
-See Competitive Events Overview for submission forms.
-Statement of Assurance included in form.
+Submission: Program must be submitted online as a URL in Blue Panda.
+Your project code files should be submitted in a zipped main folder.
 Note: Prejudging is only done at the SLC level.
 NLC does not require prejudging.

 Submission Due Date: 11:59 pm PST February 26.
 Conference registration is required for work to be judged.
 Missing the deadline will forfeit competitor participation.
 Hint: Allow for plenty of time to upload your work.

 FINALISTS: The top eight (8) individuals with the highest prejudged score will participate in the live demonstration portion of this event.
 Competitors are responsible for bringing the program to show the judges.